Harper has 4 hits, 3 RBIs as Nationals rout Cardinals 14-6

 Cardinals: RHP Lance Lynn looks to build upon 5 1/3 innings last week in his first start since 2015 after missing last season recovering from elbow surgery.

-Nationals: Gio Gonzalez will try to improve his numbers against Cardinals leadoff man Dexter Fowler, who is 10 for 20 with a homer and four extra-base hits against the lefty in his career.
+Nationals: Gio Gonzalez will try to improve his numbers against Cardinals leadoff man Dexter Fowler, who is 10 for 20 with a homer and four extra-base hits vs. the lefty in his career.